nopnop2002/esp-idf-st7789/README.md

 If you don't use FrameBuffer, ```lcdDrawFinish``` does nothing.
 If your main purpose is to display text, it's well worth using FrameBuffer.
 If your main purpose is to display images, there is no value in using FrameBuffer.
-Even if you change to FrameBuffer, images display does not become faster.
+Enabling FrameBuffer does not make image display faster.
 This is because image analysis takes time.
 ___ESP32C2 has too small memory to use this function.___
 ___Note that using FrameBuffer consumes memory.___